asigalov61/Morpheus/Training-Code/README.md

 ***

-### Trained on 1/2 of the [European MuseNet MIDI Subset](https://github.com/asigalov61/Tegridy-MIDI-Dataset/tree/master/World-MuseNet-MIDI-Dataset)
+### Trained on 1/4 of the [European MuseNet MIDI Subset](https://github.com/asigalov61/Tegridy-MIDI-Dataset/tree/master/World-MuseNet-MIDI-Dataset)

-### Please see the colab notebook for the original training code
+### Please see Morpheus Maker colab notebook for the original training code

 ### Enjoy!